 For most children seen in primary care settings, lymphadenopathy is self-limited and does not require laboratory diagnosis.
 In contrast, prompt and extensive evaluation may be warranted for children seen in referral centers, especially those with rapidly changing nodes and other worrisome symptoms and signs.
 Laboratory testing can be used to confirm a diagnosis that is suspected on the basis of the history and physical examination (eg, throat culture for group A streptococcal pharyngitis, heterophile antibodies or specific titers for Epstein-Barr virus or cytomegalovirus mononucleosis, serology for Bartonella henselae for cat scratch disease).
 For cases in which the lymphadenopathy remains unexplained after the initial history, examination, and laboratory tests, additional laboratory tests and lymph node biopsy may be necessary (algorithm 1 and algorithm 2 and algorithm 3 and algorithm 4).

 Treatment with glucocorticoids must be avoided before a definitive diagnosis is made.
 Glucocorticoid treatment could mask or delay the histologic diagnosis of leukemia or lymphoma.
 Glucocorticoids typically are used during the induction phase of chemotherapy for these disorders, and patients who are pre-treated are assigned to a higher risk category or may be ineligible for a clinical trial.
-(See "Overview of the treatment of acute lymphoblastic leukemia in children" and "Overview of Hodgkin lymphoma in children and adolescents".)
+(See "Overview of the treatment of acute lymphoblastic leukemia in children and adolescents" and "Overview of Hodgkin lymphoma in children and adolescents".)